-OLED and plasma displays output their own light which allows them to produce true black colors whereas LCD displays rely on their backlight that makes the black colors look grayish in comparison.
-There are no new plasma TVs being made nowadays while the old CCFL LCD TVs have now been replaced with LED-backlit LCD displays.
+OLED and plasma displays output their own light, which allows them to produce true blacks, whereas LCDs rely on their backlight which makes blacks look grayish in comparison unless there’s local dimming.

-Although LCD TVs couldn’t produce as deep black colors as plasmas, they slowly replaced them as they were a lot cheaper to make and had a much thinner design.
+Although LCD TVs can’t produce deep blacks like plasma TVs, they slowly replaced them as they were a lot cheaper to make and had a much thinner design.

 OLED (Organic Light Emitting Diode)

-Similarly to plasmas, OLED TVs are capable of producing true blacks for a life-like picture quality.
-In addition, they have the impeccable viewing angles meaning that the picture doesn’t shift in color and contrast when the TV is watched from skewed angles.
+Similar to plasmas, OLED TVs and monitors are capable of producing true blacks for life-like picture quality.
+Besides, they have impeccable viewing angles, meaning that the picture doesn’t shift in color and contrast when the display is viewed at skewed angles.

 Although early OLED displays had issues with high input lag, awful image burn-in, and high price tags, newer models have managed to solve these problems.

-Modern OLED TVs have certain software such as screen savers and pixel refreshers to deal with image retention and burn-in while a dedicated Game Mode provides responsive gameplay with minimal input lag.
+Modern OLED TVs have various software, such as screen savers and pixel refreshers, to deal with image retention and burn-in, while a dedicated Game Mode provides responsive gameplay with minimal input lag.

-More importantly, the prices have drastically dropped; although they are still fairly expensive, they are worth the price.
+More importantly, the prices have drastically dropped; and although they are still relatively expensive, they are worth the price.

 LCD (Liquid Crystal Display)

-QLED TVs, popularized by Samsung, are based on the quantum dot technology which further enhances the image quality of the display.
-Though the term ‘QLED’ may sound misleading, these TVs aren’t OLED, but rather regular LED TVs with quantum dots.
+QLED TVs, popularized by Samsung, are based on quantum dot technology, which further enhances the image quality of the display.
+Though the term ‘QLED’ may sound misleading, these TVs aren’t OLED, but rather regular LED TVs with a quantum-dot enhanced film layer.

-While QLED displays can be brighter than the OLED, many prefer the infinite contrast of the latter and since both types of these high-end TVs cost roughly the same, OLED is usually more favorable at this time.
+While QLED displays can be brighter than OLED, many prefer the infinite contrast of the latter, and since both types of these high-end TVs cost roughly the same, OLED is usually more favorable at this time.

-Some LED TVs feature local dimming as the means to compensate for the limited contrast and grayish blacks.
-This feature basically dims the part of the screen which is supposed to be darker.
+Some LED displays feature local dimming as the means to compensate for the limited contrast and grayish blacks.
+This feature basically dims parts of the screen that are supposed to be dark, without affecting bright areas.

-In some high-end LCD TVs, this can do wonders for the image quality, but if the local dimming is poorly implemented, it can also cause undesired defects such as halo and bloom.
+In some high-end LCDs, this can do wonders for the image quality, but if the local dimming is poorly implemented, it can also cause undesired defects, such as halo and bloom.

-For the best results, you should look for a TV with full-array local dimming (FALD) instead of edge-lit local dimming.
+For the best results, you should look for a TV or monitor with full-array local dimming (FALD) instead of edge-lit local dimming.

 4K Ultra HD & HDR

-Furthermore, high-end TVs will also feature HDR (High Dynamic Range) which further extends the color, contrast, and brightness for the compatible content.
+Furthermore, high-end TVs also feature HDR (High Dynamic Range), which further extends the color, contrast, and brightness of the compatible content.

-In the end, your choice comes down to OLED and LED LCD TVs since plasmas and CCFL LCD TVs are obsolete nowadays.
-If you can afford a high-end TV, then we recommend going the OLED route.
+In the end, your choice boils down to OLED and (mini) LED LCDs as plasmas and CCFL LCDs are obsolete nowadays.